 A large factor behind the falling costs of processing medical data is the falling cost of the technology doing said processing.
 Putting aside the obvious stuff, like the falling cost and access to supercomputers that can crunch large data sets, smaller medical research labs are now able to afford medical manufacturing equipment that used to cost tens of millions.

-One of the trends gaining a great deal of interest include 3D chemical printers (ex. one and two) that will allow medical researchers to assemble complex organic molecules, up to fully ingestible pills that can be customized to the patient.
+One of the trends gaining a great deal of interest includes 3D chemical printers (ex. one and two) that will allow medical researchers to assemble complex organic molecules, up to fully ingestible pills that can be customized to the patient.
 By 2025, this technology will allow research teams and hospitals to print chemicals and custom prescription drugs in-house, without depending on outside vendors.
 Future 3D printers will eventually print more advanced medical equipment, as well as the simple surgical tools needed for sterile operating procedures.

 Testing new drugs